jeshuacodev/angular-2-data-table/README.md

 - execute a 'npm install angular-tn-data-table' command

-(To make sure everything is working fine)
+##To make sure everything is working fine

--execute a 'node node_modules/webpack/bin/webpack.js' command, this will ensure that you got the right library and is built and packaged well by webpack.
+- execute a 'node node_modules/webpack/bin/webpack.js' command, this will ensure that you got the right library and is built and packaged well by webpack.

 ##Pro Tip